jimmyaxod/IPFS/README.md

 * Crawling the DHT by random walk (DONE)
 * Listening for requests by operating in 'server' mode on the DHT (TODO)

+Aims
+ * Insight into who is using IPFS, geography, orgs, etc
+ * Network performance.
+Monitor latency, connectivity, uptime, average query time, etc
+ * Insight into what content is being shared, individual volumes by hash.
+ * Monitor nefarious use of the network - bot control channel eg 'Storm'

 Top versions from a crawl

 | Count | Version ID                 |